ebzzry/ebzzry.github.io/src/quotes.md

-* “There is no reason to assume that the universe has the slightest interest in intelligence — or even in both.
+* “There is no reason to assume that the universe has the slightest interest in intelligence—or even in both.
 Life may be random accidental by-products of its operations like the beautiful patterns on a butterfly’s wings.
 The insect would fly just as well without them.”<br>